Gold Diggers: The Secret of Bear Mountain poster

 The inciting incident occurs at 12 minutes when Jody deliberately crashes her bike into Beth, forcing an interaction.
 This aggressive encounter disrupts Beth's plan to remain isolated and introduces the catalyst that will pull her into a new world of adventure and friendship..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Beth makes the active choice to join Jody on the adventure to Bear Mountain to search for the gold.
+This demonstrates the protagonist's commitment to Beth makes the active choice to join Jody on the adventure to Bear Mountain to search for the gold.
 She commits to the friendship and the quest, crossing from her isolated, safe world into Jody's world of risk and adventure., moving from reaction to action.

 The Collapse moment at 69 minutes (73% through) represents the emotional nadir.
 Here, Jody falls through ice or is seriously injured on the mountain, creating a literal life-or-death crisis.
 The "whiff of death" is present as Beth must save her friend.
 Their treasure quest seems to have led to tragedy, and Beth faces losing Jody just as she lost her father., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.